freon4dsl/Freon4dsl/notes/poc.md

 Questions:
 - A Literal value is not an object anymore, so there is no place to put the property `parseLocation`.
 However, this might not be needed by Langium.

+# MetaLanguage in Freon meta package
+The meta language needs to be replaced with the generated LionWeb code.

+- The generated code lacks all the methods that the classes in `meta` have.
+  One way of solving this is to add these methods using [Module Augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation)